Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Teaching and learning will centre around a weekly 2-hour seminar with a focus on facilitated discussion involving all students.

 Students will also engage in online collaborative research, such as the construction of a collective research blog.
-In addition to Blackboard, the paper will utilize a social media platform, such as Facebook, to facilitate regular discussion, sharing of ideas, and collaboration.
-Arrangements will also be made for regular one-on-one meetings between students and the convener to discuss individual research projects.
+The paper will utilise a social media platform, such as Facebook, to facilitate regular discussion, sharing of ideas, and collaboration.
+Arrangements will also be made for one-on-one meetings between students and the convener to discuss individual research projects.

 Textbooks